TolgaBkm/HRPlanes/README.md

 You can now download the entire dataset in YOLO format from [Google Drive](https://drive.google.com/drive/folders/1NYji6HWh4HRLQMTagsn4tTv4LOdDrc9P?usp=sharing).

-If you make you of the HRPlanes dataset, please cite our [paper](https://dergipark.org.tr/tr/pub/ijeg/issue/77206/1107890).
+If you make use of the HRPlanes dataset, please cite our [paper](https://dergipark.org.tr/tr/pub/ijeg/issue/77206/1107890).

 # Download Test Dataset